TDS on Rent Payment – Section 194I [Ultimate Guide 2023]

-Section 194I deals with TDS on payment of rent for land, Building, Plant & machinery including equipment and furniture.
+The ultimate guide here decoding the provisions of TDS on Rent- Section 194I of the Income Tax Act.
+Section 194I deals with TDS on payment of rent for land, Buildings, Plant & machinery including equipment and furniture.

 Section 194I deals with TDS on payment of rent.
 In this post we will discuss:

 - What is Section 194I of the Income Tax Act?